 The Tappan Zee Bridge opened to traffic in 1955 as part of the New York State Thruway extension between Suffern, New York and Yonkers, New York.
-Over the years, the bridge and its highway connections have been the subject of numerous studies and subsequent transportation improvements.
-Despite these improvements, congestion has grown steadily over the years and the aging bridge structure has reached the point where major reconstruction and extensive measures are needed to sustain this vital link in the transportation system.
+Over the years, the bridge and its highway connections have been the subject of numerous studies and transportation improvements.
+Despite these improvements, congestion has grown steadily and the aging bridge structure has reached the point where major reconstruction is needed to sustain this vital link in the transportation system.

 In April 2000, a Long Term Needs Assessment and Alternatives Analysis was completed by the New York State Governor's I-287 Task Force.
-The report concluded that while there was no single preferred solution for addressing the transportation needs in the Tappan Zee Bridge/I-287 Corridor, both short-term and longer-term improvements were needed.
-All of the long-term alternatives evaluated by the Task Force called for replacement of the existing Tappan Zee Bridge because it was concluded that rehabilitation of the existing bridge would be highly disruptive, and as costly, and not nearly as beneficial in mobility enhancement or meaningful congestion relief as a replacement bridge.
+The report concluded that while there was no single preferred solution for addressing the transportation needs in the Tappan Zee Bridge/I-287 Corridor, both a short-term Transportation Demand Management (TDM) program and longer-term capital improvements were needed.
+All of the long-term alternatives evaluated by the Task Force called for replacement of the existing Tappan Zee Bridge because it was concluded that rehabilitation of the existing bridge would be highly disruptive, as costly, and not as beneficial as a replacement bridge.